jeremyfelt/webconference-2014/talk.md

 `vagrant up`

-This fires my virtual machine up and starts all of the services I need to develop locally.
+This fires my up my virtual machine and starts all of the services I need to develop locally.

 I subscribe to updates on various packages like PHP and Nginx, so I'm often aware when a new release is available and if it includes updates that we should look at for production.
 At this point, I'll run `vagrant provision` to have my local machine go through the same provisioning that would occur on production.